Process Road Map

 - Child Support

-- Everything Else: Prenuptial or postnuptial agreements, domestic violence issues, restraining order, etc.
+- Everything Else: Prenuptial or postnuptial agreements, domestic violence issues, restraining orders, special consideration such as college education costs, etc.

-In a joint meeting, the team brainstorms settlement options, and the Neutral Financial Expert creates projections for each option to help you compare, modify and choose which option best suits your goals.
+In a joint meeting, the team brainstorms settlement options, and the Neutral Financial Expert creates projections to help compare, modify and choose which option best suits your goals.

-Your attorney will draft the written agreement, and your Neutral Financial Expert will prepare the required court forms for you to sign.
-Your team will develop an implementation plan and help you with the next steps.
+Your attorney will draft the written agreement, and your Neutral Financial Expert will prepare the required court forms to sign.
+Your team will develop a plan and help you implement it.
 The agreement is legally binding, but you do not need to appear in court to finalize the divorce.